MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/company-portal.md

 See [Microsoft Store for Business apps](../deploy/deploy-apps.md#msfb-apps) for more information on how to:

-- Get the Company Portal from Microsoft Store for Business
+- Get the Company Portal from Microsoft Store for Business.
-- Force sync between Intune and Microsoft Store for Business
+- Force sync between Intune and Microsoft Store for Business.
 - Verify active sync between Intune and Microsoft Store for Business.